sghosh1810/Home-Automation-Using-Arduino/README.md

 ﻿# Smart home automation using Arduino
-This project is made by Shouak Ghosh 1st Year CSE Btech student as part of hobby!

 This code controls two switches(via relays) using a bluetooth module.

 Parts required to build this project

 1.Arduino Uno